Ndatimanaassa12/AirBnB_clone/README.md

 # Prerequisites

-Python3.4+ has to be installed if you desire to use the console:
+Python3.4+ has to be insta
 ```
 sudo apt-get install python3
 ```